-It's a document that enables businesses to look ahead, focus on key issues, allocate resources where they're needed and prepare for problems and opportunities well in advance.
+A business plan is a document that enables businesses to look ahead, focus on key issues, allocate resources where they're needed and prepare for problems and opportunities well in advance.
 Too many people think they only need a business plan when they're starting up or when they need to borrow money or attract funding.
-They're just as important when running a business.
+A business plan is just as important when running a business.

 Is there such a thing as a standard business plan?

-Usually, they describe the firm's products or services, customers, competitors, management team, strategy and implementation plan, as well as detailing profit and loss projections, sales and cash flow forecasts.
+Usually, a business plan will describe the firm's products or services, customers, competitors, management team, strategy and implementation plan, as well as detailing profit and loss projections, sales and cash flow forecasts.
 The key points and figures are highlighted in an executive summary, which appears at the beginning of the plan.